diegodoumecq/joymap/README.md

 Taken from the StateLog example:

-    /... lets again pretend there's a declared stepFunction that does stuff on each step/ import createJoyMap from 'joymap';
+    // Pretend there's a declared stepFunction that does stuff on each step import createJoyMap from 'joymap';

     const joyMap = createJoyMap({